vhelin/wla-dx/doc/asmdiv.rst

 ``.DSTRUCT waterdrop INSTANCEOF water VALUES``
 --------------------------------------------------------------

-Defines an instance of struct water, called waterdrop, and fills it with the given data.
+Defines an instance of ``.STRUCT`` water, called waterdrop, and fills it with the given data.
 Before calling ``.DSTRUCT`` we must have defined the structure, and in this example it could be like::